MicrosoftDocs/visualstudio-docs/docs/modeling/integrating-models-by-using-visual-studio-modelbus.md

 2. Select the appropriate **Kind of ModelBusReference**: to a model or to an element inside a model.

 3. In file dialog filter string, enter a string such as `Family Tree files |*.ftree`.
-Subsitute the file extension of your exposed DSL.
+Substute the file extension of your exposed DSL.

 4. If you chose to reference an element in a model, you can add a list of types that the user can select, for example Company.FamilyTree.Person.